Winifred Brenchley: Early life and education

-Winifred Brenchley was born in London on 10, August, 1883 to Elizabeth Beckett and William Brenchley, a schoolmaster who was once Mayor of Camberwell.
+Winifred Brenchley was born in London on 10, August, 1883 to Elizabeth Beckett and William Brenchley, a schoolmaster who was once the Mayor of Camberwell.
 Measles in childhood left her partially deaf.
 She was educated at James Allen's Girls' School in Dulwich, where one of her teachers was the well-known botanist Dr Lilian Clarke.

 She attended Swanley Horticultural College for two years, completing her course in 1903.
 At the school, the new science-based study provided an alternative to the earlier emphasis on practical apprenticeship training, thus opening up male-dominated horticultural trades to women.
-By 1903 the college was only taking women students, with the aim of providing suitable occupations for unmarried women.
+By 1903 the college was only taking women students, to provide suitable occupations for unmarried women.
 (There was also a growing demand for horticulturalists and agriculturalists in the British colonies and it was felt that women were suited to this role.)
 Brenchley won the Royal Horticultural Society Silver Gilt medal but gave up gardening to study botany.
 She received her BSc from University College London in 1905, where she studied under Francis Wall Oliver.
 She was awarded a Gilchrist Scholarship for postgraduate study for 1906-7 and was awarded a DSc from the University of London in 1911 for her thesis: On the strength and development of the grain of wheat (Triticum vulgare).
 She became a Fellow of University College in 1914.